BlueBrain/NeuroM/doc/source/features.rst

 Features
 ********
 A tool for analysing of morphologies.
 It allows to extract various information about morphologies.
-For example if you need to know segments lengths of a morphology then you need to call ``segment_lengths`` feature.
+For example if you need to know the segment lengths of a morphology then you need to call ``segment_lengths`` feature.
 The complete list of available features is spread among pages :mod:`neurom.features.neurite`, :mod:`neurom.features.morphology`, :mod:`neurom.features.population`.